haiiamnikhil/InventoryAi/README.md

 <h2>Running Project</h2>

-Brefore starting the server, delete the <code>sqllite</code> file present on the home directory.
+Brefore starting the server, make sure you have deleated the <code>db.sqlite3</code> file present in the home directory.

 After that run